Table of Contents

 How To Use Meditation For Better Sleep

 You're not alone if you have difficulties sleeping at night.
-Throughout 35 to 50 percent of persons around the globe suffer from insomnia on a daily basis.
+35 to 50 percent of persons around the globe suffer from insomnia daily.

 Many individuals associate sleeping problems with stress.
-This is due to the fact that stress may produce anxiety and tension, making it difficult to fall asleep.
+This is because stress may produce anxiety and tension, making it difficult to fall asleep.
 In certain circumstances, stress might exacerbate pre-existing sleep problems.

 Meditation may assist you in getting a better night's sleep.
 It can calm the mind and body while promoting inner peace as a relaxation method.